-The Stormwater Division is funded through monthly services charges based on an urbanized footprint calculated for each account.
+The Stormwater Division is funded through monthly service charges based on an urbanized footprint calculated for each account.
 New housing / commercial development is charged a development impact fee to account for downstream system improvements.
-This fee covers the cost of operation, upgrades, maintenance and improvements to the Town’s storm drainage facilities.
+This fee covers the cost of operation, upgrades, maintenance and improvements to the Town's storm drainage facilities.

 In accordance with Castle Rock Municipal Code, Chapter 13.30, Article 13.30.60, non-single family properties are entitled to appeal for an adjustment to the stormwater utility fee.
-To request a review of your stormwater monthly service charge, complete the Request for Administrative Review form.
-Return form via email, or mail it to us at:
+To request a review of your stormwater monthly service charge, complete the Request for Administrative Review (online form).